- Senator John McCain passed away Aug. 25, 2018, after announcing he was ending treatment for his brain cancer.

 Click to read more about the 81-year-old Arizona senator’s net worth and his career as a politician.

 After leaving the Navy, McCain immediately transitioned to a life in politics.
-In 1982, the Republican was elected to the U.S. House of Representatives from Arizona, and re-elected in 1984.
-In 1986, he was elected to represent Arizona in the U.S. Senate, and he’s been serving ever since.
-Now the chairman of the Senate Committee on Armed Services, his current term runs through Jan.
-3, 2023.
+In 1982, the Republican was elected to the U.S. House of Representatives from Arizona, and was re-elected in 1984.
+In 1986, he was elected to represent Arizona in the U.S. Senate.
+He also served as the Chairman of the Senate Committee on Armed Forces.

-As senator, his key issues include cutting down on regulations placed on farmers, protecting the right to bear arms, and reducing the federal debt and deficit.
-He also focuses on improving the U.S. armed forces and improving care for veterans, as well as ensuring Americans have access to affordable healthcare, securing the nation’s borders, supporting tribal sovereignty and self-governance for Native Americans, and increasing the availability of communications services to all U.S. households and improving care for veterans.
+As senator, his key issues included cutting down on regulations placed on farmers, protecting the right to bear arms, reducing the federal debt and deficit, improving the Armed Forces, ensuring Americans have access to affordable healthcare, securing the nation’s borders, supporting tribal sovereignty and self-governance for Native Americans, increasing the availability of communications services to all U.S. households and improving care for veterans.

 John McCain’s Battle Against Cancer

 John McCain was diagnosed with brain cancer during the summer of 2017.
 The politician was seeing his doctor at the Mayo Clinic in Phoenix for a routine checkup when it was discovered that he had a blood clot over his left eye.
 Days after his operation, McCain was told he had glioblastoma, an aggressive form of brain cancer.
 Doctors told him the prognosis was not good.

 “They said that the prognosis is very, very serious,” he told “60 Minutes” in September 2017.
 “Some say 3 percent, some say 14 percent.
 You know, it’s a very poor prognosis.
 So I just said, ‘I understand.
 Now we’re going to do what we can, get the best doctors we can find and do the best we can.’
 And at the same time celebrate with gratitude a life well lived.”